American Revolutionary War

 - Outcome – The result of the battle was an American victory.
 The battle was part of the Yorktown Campaign 1781.

-After a successful campaign in the southern states that included victories at the Siege of Charleston and the Battle of Guilford Court House, British troops under Cornwallis headed north in the summer of 1781 in order to rejoin Maj.
-Gen. Sir Henry Clinton's army in New York City, which were under threat of attack from American forces led by Washington.
+After a successful campaign in the southern states that included victories at the Siege of Charleston and the Battle of Guilford Court House, British troops under Cornwallis headed north in the summer of 1781 in order to rejoin Major General Henry Clinton‘s army in New York City, which were under threat of attack from American forces led by General George Washington.
 Rather than taking an overland route, Cornwallis led his troops to the coast at Yorktown, Virginia to await naval transport to New York.
 The presence of the British troops at Yorktown made control of the Chesapeake Bay an essential naval objective.

 Cornwallis was expecting to be met by ships of the British West Indian fleet, which in any case would be heading north to escape hurricane season in the Caribbean.
 At the same time, the French fleet in the Caribbean had been urgently petitioned to come north by Washington, who realized the strategic importance of the Chesapeake.